xiaojunlin/amapR/README.md

 - **Batch query**

-   This package embed the batch query feature of AMap Web Service API, which allows us to query a batch of addresses or coordinates in one time.
+   This package embeds the batch query feature of AMap Web Service API, which allows us to query a batch of addresses or coordinates in one time.
 For example, AMap API can convert 10 addresses into coordinates in one query.
-The upper query limit for personal certified developer is 3 millions per day.
+The upper query limit for personal certified developer is 3 million per day.
 That is, a personal certified developer, theoratically, can convert <u>30 million</u> addresses per day.

 - **Handle special characteristics or missing value**